chainx-org/BSCDOT/README.md

 1. Open https://platdot.chainx.org/ website，this is our homepage
 ![](https://ftp.bmp.ovh/imgs/2021/03/2388c7a785618747.png)

-2. Then you need to log in to the relevant account through the polkadot extension and samurai plugin to perform related operations such as transfers
+2. Then you need to log in to the relevant account through the ```polkadot extension``` and ```samurai``` plugin to perform related operations such as transfers

-    If you have installed the polkadot extension and samurai plug-ins, when you first enter the page, two plug-ins will be called up, prompting you to connect
+    If you have installed the ```polkadot extension``` and ```samurai``` plugin, when you first enter the page, two plugins will be called up, prompting you to connect
 ![](https://ftp.bmp.ovh/imgs/2021/03/2615ceee28332533.png)
-    If the browser does not have a plug-in installed, click the button on the homepage, and it will jump to the download address of the plug-in
+    If the browser does not have a plugin installed, click the button on the homepage, and it will jump to the download address of the plugin
 ![](https://ftp.bmp.ovh/imgs/2021/03/57e6cc5e9562d46c.png)

 3. Page form after the login